Botolph of Thorney: Church dedications

 Many English churches are dedicated to Botolph.
 According to the Oxford Dictionary of Saints, 64 ancient English churches were dedicated to him, but later research has suggested the true number may have been as high as 71, with a high concentration of dedications in East Anglia.
 St Botolph's Church in Boston, Lincolnshire, known locally as "The Stump", is one of the most famous.
 Boston, or 'Botolph's town' also gave Boston, Massachusetts its name.

+The village of Botolphs in West Sussex is named for the Saxon church there first dedicated to St Botolph dating from 950.

 St Botolph's Priory in Colchester, Essex, the first Augustinian monastery in England, was built on an earlier Anglo-Saxon church dedicated to Botolph.
 St Botolph's Church in Hardham, West Sussex, houses some of the most ancient surviving wall paintings in Britain, including the earliest known depiction of St. George in England.

 In Botolph's role as a patron saint of travellers, four City of London churches were dedicated to him, all of which were close to gates in the City walls: St Botolph Billingsgate, which was destroyed in the Great Fire and never rebuilt; St Botolph's, Aldersgate, St Botolph-without-Bishopsgate, where the poet John Keats was baptised, and St Botolph's Aldgate.
 It is believed that these dedications were made because the churches provided places for incoming travellers to give thanks for their safe arrival and for outgoing travellers to pray for a safe journey.
 An alternative possibility is that the churches were dedicated to the saint because his relics came through the four gates when Edgar moved them from Iken to Westminster Abbey.

 Beyond the North Sea, Budolfi Church (Sankt Budolfi kirke) in Aalborg, Denmark, originally a smallish building, grew to be the major church of the town by the late Middle Ages and is now the cathedral church of the diocese of Aalborg.